Banner Alt Text

 This post contains affiliate links, see our disclaimer for more information.

 If you’re looking for the best things to do in Salem during a day trip, you’re in the right place!
 Salem, Massachusetts is infamously known for the Salem Witch Trials.
-In this period between 1692 and 1693, many innocent people were accused and put on trial for practicing witchcraft.
+In this area, between 1692 and 1693, many innocent people were accused and put on trial for practicing witchcraft.
 25 innocent people were killed, most by hanging.

 Today, there are multiple ways to learn about the Salem Witch Trial history during a visit, whether it be at a museum, a walking tour or at the memorial.
 But there are also other things to do and see in Salem.